 This Leo Diamond Review will help you answer the common questions below and more.
 At the same time, you'll learn what factors are likely to affect your perception of brilliance, dispersion, and scintillation.

-In view of the fact that I have 30+ years experience buying diamonds for the trade, the nature of this review will be different than most.
-I'm not going to try and convince you that the Leo Diamond is good nor bad because that is a matter of perception.
+The nature of this review will be different than most because I have 35+ years experience as a diamond buyer.
+In that case, I'm not going to try and convince you that the Leo Diamond is good nor bad.
+Obviously, because that is a matter of perception.
 Under those circumstances, my aim is to explain what distinguishes the Leo from a modern round brilliant cut diamond.

 With regards to whether Leo Diamonds are conflict free, I fully expect that they originate from reputable sources.
 The parent company, Leo Schachter is well-known and highly reputable.
 As a matter of fact, the occurrence of "conflict diamonds" is practically unheard of in this modern age outside the movies.